Charles Douglas (British Army officer): Military career

 Douglas served in the Second Anglo-Afghan War and, having been promoted to captain on 29 July 1880, participated in the 320 mile march from Kabul to Kandahar in Afghanistan between 9–31 August 1880, under the command of General Frederick Roberts, earning the Kabul to Kandahar Star.
 He also took part in the Battle of Kandahar on 1 September 1880 and was mentioned in despatches.

-He also served in the First Boer War between 1880 and 1881 and was again mentioned in despatches.
-Promoted to brevet major on 1 March 1881, he became adjutant of his Regiment again on 25 February 1882.
+Douglas also served in the First Boer War between 1880 and 1881 and was again mentioned in despatches.
+Promoted to brevet major on 1 March 1881, he became adjutant of his regiment again on 25 February 1882.
 He went on the Suakin Expedition to Sudan in 1884 and became Deputy Assistant-Adjutant and Quartermaster-General on the Staff in Egypt on 6 March 1885.
 He then returned to England to become adjutant of 7th Middlesex (London Scottish) Rifle Volunteers on 1 November 1886.
 Promoted to the substantive rank of major on 28 November 1890, he was appointed brigade major to the 1st Infantry Brigade in 1893.

-Promoted to lieutenant colonel on 29 May 1895, he became Deputy Assistant Adjutant-General at Aldershot Command on 1 October 1895 and Assistant Adjutant-General at Aldershot Command with the rank of brevet colonel on 28 March 1898.
+Promoted to lieutenant colonel on 29 May 1895, Douglas became Deputy Assistant Adjutant-General at Aldershot Command on 1 October 1895 and Assistant Adjutant-General at Aldershot Command with the rank of brevet colonel on 28 March 1898.
 He was made Aide-de-Camp to the Queen on 11 May 1898 and given the substantive rank of colonel on 18 May 1898.

 Douglas served in the Second Boer War from 1899 until early 1901.
 He was initially Assistant Adjutant-General on the Headquarters staff in South Africa from 9 October 1899, then served as ADC and Chief of Staff to Lord Methuen, the General Officer Commanding 1st Division.
-It was in this role he took part in the Battle of Modder River (November 1899) and the Battle of Magersfontein (10-11 December 1899), in which the defending Boer force defeated the advancing British forces amongst heavy casualties for the latter.
+It was in this role he took part in the Battle of Modder River (November 1899) and the Battle of Magersfontein (10–11 December 1899), in which the defending Boer force defeated the advancing British forces amongst heavy casualties for the latter.
 Douglas was mentioned in the despatch from Lord Methuen describing the battle.
 He was promoted to the local rank of major general and made Commander of the 9th Infantry Brigade on 10 February 1900, shortly before the Relief of Kimberley.
 Following the Siege of Mafeking, Douglas was appointed Commander of Mafeking and the adjacent district on 28 August 1900.
 The rank of major-general was confirmed for "distinguished service in the field" in early 1901 (but dated to the initial appointment on 10 February 1900).